At the 2011 inaugural meeting of the not-for-profit WSAVA Foundation, a range of potential projects were identified:

 WSAVA Fun(d) Run

 Our Fun(d) Run tradition began in Auckland, New Zealand in 2013 as a way to raise funds and support the AFSCAN project and Mission Rabies in the fight against rabies.
 Since 2013, we have traveled around the world to places like Cape Town, South Africa; Bangkok, Thailand; and Cartegena, Colombia as an integral part of the WSAVA Congress.
-In 2017, we will bring our tradition to The North American Veterinary Community Conference (NAVC).
 Over 1,000 participants have joined to help raise awareness and donate to a wonderful cause, and we look forward to continuing our tradition globally.

 Supporting key individuals (AFSCAN Ambassadors) to form new small animal veterinary associations in each participating country.
 Setting up of veterinary associations in Kenya, Namibia, Nigeria, Tanzania and Uganda.